Jeremiah-Rojas/compromised-admin/README.md

 | where DeviceName == "rojas-admin"
 | where ActionType == "LogonFailed"
 ```
-</br>The following events results were displayed:
+The following events results were displayed:
 <img width="1402" height="289" alt="image" src="https://github.com/user-attachments/assets/ce9cee7f-8b95-40a6-9949-a29bf8ec68ec" />
 Due to the number of failed logon attempts (7) in a period of three seconds, I concluded that this was a brute force attempt.